s0ymiranda/MPLInterpreter/README.md

 1. **Prerequisites:**
    - Ensure you have Flex, Bison and Make installed on your system.
    - Have a C and C++ compiler (such as GCC) available.
+   - To use the interactive interpreter, it is required to install the Readline library.
+You can do it in Ubuntu just by executing: sudo apt-get install libreadline-dev.

 2. **Clone the Repository:**